 Factors influencing interest expense.
 Interest expense can be impacted by a variety of factors, including market fluctuations in LIBOR, interest rate election periods, interest rate swap agreements and repayments of indebtedness.
-Interest expense has decreased in the first six months of 2011 versus 2010, partly due to repayments of indebtedness with net proceeds from our initial public offering during the first quarter of 2010, together with additional repayments of debt in the first quarter of 2010, fourth quarter of 2010 and second quarter of 2011 with available cash on hand.
-Offsetting this decline in interest expense, we entered into certain interest rate swap agreements effective in the third and fourth quarters of 2010 which will mitigate the risk of interest rate volatility on a portion of our debt, but at rates higher than prior year.
+Interest expense has decreased in the first nine months of 2011 versus 2010, partly due to repayments of indebtedness with net proceeds from our initial public offering during the first quarter of 2010, together with additional repayments of debt in the first quarter of 2010, fourth quarter of 2010 and second quarter of 2011 with available cash on hand.
+Offsetting this decline in interest expense, we entered into certain interest rate swap agreements effective in the third and fourth quarters of 2010 which will mitigate the risk of interest rate volatility on a portion of our debt, but at rates higher than the prior year.

 Factors influencing provision for income taxes.
-We have \$1.3 billion of tax-deductible goodwill and intangible asset amortization remaining as of December 31, 2010 that we expect to generate cash tax savings of \$510 million through 2021, assuming continued profitability and a 38.5% tax rate.
-The amortization of these assets for tax purposes is expected to be \$122 million annually through 2020 and \$102 million in 2021, which generates annual cash tax savings of \$47 million through 2020 and \$39 million in 2021, assuming profitability and a 38.5% tax rate.
-Additionally, we have federal net operating loss, or NOL, carry-forwards of \$166.1 million as of December 31, 2010, which we expect to generate an additional \$58 million of federal cash tax savings at a 35% rate when and if utilized.
+We had \$1.3 billion of tax-deductible goodwill and intangible asset amortization remaining as of December 31, 2010 that we expect to generate cash tax savings of \$510 million through 2021, assuming continued profitability and a 38.5% tax rate.
+The amortization of these assets for tax purposes is expected to be \$122 million annually through 2020 and \$102 million in 2021, which would generate annual cash tax savings of \$47 million through 2020 and \$39 million in 2021, assuming profitability and a 38.5% tax rate.
+Additionally, we have federal net operating loss, or NOL, carry-forwards of \$168.8 million as of December 31, 2010, which we expect to generate an additional \$59 million of federal cash tax savings at a 35% rate when and if utilized.
 Based on current business plans, we believe that our cash tax obligations through 2021 will be significantly reduced by these tax attributes.
 However, any subsequent accumulations of common stock ownership leading to a change of control under Section 382 of the U.S. Internal Revenue Code of 1986, including through sales of stock by large stockholders, all of which are outside of our control, could limit and defer our ability to utilize our net operating loss carry-forwards to offset future federal income tax liabilities.
+As of September 30, 2011, we are currently in a three year cumulative loss position and have a full valuation allowance recorded against our net deferred tax assets.
+We anticipate no longer being in a three year cumulative loss at December 31, 2011.
+We will continue to evaluate the realizability of our deferred tax assets and determine the need for our valuation allowance.
+The release of our valuation allowance would result in the Company recording an income tax provision going forward.
+However, given our tax attributes, we would not expect to be a federal income tax payer for at least the next twelve months.

 Seasonality.
-Although there is demand for our products throughout the year, in each of the past three years approximately 20% to 24% of our net sales occurred in the first quarter, 22% to 25% in the second quarter, 25% to 29% in the third quarter and 26% to 30% in the fourth quarter, with different seasonality depending on the timing of major power outage activity in each year.
+Although there is demand for our products throughout the year, in each of the past three years approximately 20% to 24% of our net sales occurred in the first quarter, 22% to 25% in the second quarter, 25% to 29% in the third quarter and 26% to 30% in the fourth quarter, with different seasonality depending on the timing of major power outage activity in each year, such as the outage activity experienced in the third quarter of 2011.
 We maintain a flexible production schedule in order to respond to outage-driven peak demand, but typically increase production levels in the second and third quarters of each year.